-7.2.5 All applicants must:
+7.2.6 All applicants must:

-- have authored or co-authored at least one published peer-reviewed research publication11; or - have demonstrable equivalent intellectual property output; or - provide a copy of the table of contents and one chapter from their doctoral thesis.
-Please note that submission of more than one chapter will render your application ineligible. - 7.2.6 All degree results as entered in the application form and endorsed by the host institution must be the applicant's overall results and verifiable as such on official transcripts.
+- have authored or co-authored at least one published peer-reviewed research publication11; or - have demonstrable equivalent intellectual property output (other publications and research outputs); or - provide a copy of the table of contents and one chapter from their doctoral thesis.
+Please note that submission of more than one chapter will render the application ineligible. - 7.2.7 All degree results as entered in the application form and endorsed by the host institution must be the applicant's overall results and verifiable as such on official transcripts.
 Regardless of whether they are relevant to the eligibility requirements listed in clause 7.2.1, conditional awardees will be required to submit official transcripts for each degree listed in the application confirming the overall result, date of graduation and awarding institution6.
-If such transcripts cannot be presented, or do not verify the information exactly as detailed in the application, any conditional offer of an award will be withdrawn. - 7.2.7 Applicants must not currently hold, or have previously held, a Government of Ireland postdoctoral fellowship. - 7.2.8 All applications require an academic mentor willing to guide the proposed research project.
-The Irish Research Council is not in a position to assist applicants in finding an academic mentor for their application. - 7.2.9 Applicants must not have been employed as a postdoctoral researcher for more than five years as at 31 May 2024. - 7.2.10 Applicants must not be a permanent member of staff in either an Irish or international higher education institution or research-performing organisation. - 7.2.11 Applicants from any country may hold a Government of Ireland Postdoctoral Fellowship.
+If such transcripts cannot be presented, or do not verify the information exactly as detailed in the application, any conditional offer of an award will be withdrawn. - 7.2.8 Applicants must not currently hold, or have previously held, a Government of Ireland postdoctoral fellowship. - 7.2.9 All applications require an academic mentor willing to guide the proposed research project.
+The Irish Research Council is not in a position to assist applicants in finding an academic mentor for their application. - 7.2.10 Applicants must not have been employed as a postdoctoral researcher for more than five years as at 31 May 2025. - 7.2.11 Applicants must not be a permanent member of staff in either an Irish or international higher education institution or research-performing organisation. - 7.2.12 Applicants from any country may hold a Government of Ireland Postdoctoral Fellowship.